Outreach to Prisons

 - Marlin 0

 - Crain 2

 - Murray 10

 - Hughes 17

 A local Christian Science Church’s Institutional Committee Chairman

 Executive Secretary Christian Science Committee for Institutional Work in Texas

-To make a secure online donation to support this work, please click the Donate button below.
+To make a secure online donation to support this work by clicking the Donate button below.
+Thank-you!

 “May the great Shepherd that “tempers the wind to the shorn lamb,” and binds up the wounds of bleeding hearts, just comfort, encourage, and bless all who mourn.
 Father, we thank Thee that Thy light and Thy love reach earth, open the prison to them that are bound, console the innocent, and throw wide the gates of heaven.”